 False positives.
 Sometimes links are marked as clicked when they were not actually clicked.
 Some email recipient systems have started aggressively checking inbound emails for potential threats.
 In some of those checks the Exchange server artificially visits every single link in your email before delivering the email to the recipient.
 This unfortunately results in a false positive and it is not possible to know if the link click redirect was caused by an automated system or a human being.
 (This can also throw a falsely positive email open event by downloading the open tracking pixel).

 Avoiding the spam filter.
 Another concern is that you can inadvertently increase your chances of having your emails with trackable links end up in the spam folders of your recipients.
 Why?
 If the domain of your email address does not match the domain of your the trackable link, that can throw a red flag.

-This can be avoided by "whitelabeling" your email tracking service to your DNS (e.g. GoDaddy).
-Here's what it means to whitelabel your trackable links:
+This is avoided by whitelabeling or authenticating your email tracking service to your DNS (e.g. GoDaddy).
+Here’s what it means to whitelabel your trackable links:

 How Should You Approach Email Click Tracking?

 How to approach email click tracking depends on your role (or if you are a small business, the task you are evaluating).

 Email marketing.
 The key word here is relative.
 A single click data point isn’t very valuable to you as a marketer.
 However, as you continue to send your blasts outs, your audience profile is likely not changing a whole lot.
 So the best thing you can do is compare click rates from one campaign to another.